Even with all the skins available to purchase in League of Legends, there’s a handful that aren’t available to the public.

 The release skins

 UFO Corki was gifted to players who created an account for the game before Jan.
 14, 2010.
-It was given to players as part of a promotion for an award League of Legends won that year.
+It was given to players as part of a promotion for an award League won that year.

 The PAX skins (Twisted Fate, Jax, Sivir)